Suitable Seating Requirements for California Employees

 Finally, for occupations that don’t have an occupation-specific wage order that applies to them (i.e., miscellaneous occupations), there is no seating requirement.12 Employees in these industries, however, are rare because the sixteen occupation-specific wage orders are broad enough to cover most employees in California.

-Because the requirements for Wage Orders #14, #16, and #17 are less commonly applied than those under the other wage orders, the remainder of this article will focus on the rules that are generally applicable under the other wage orders.
+Because the requirements for Wage Orders #14, #16, and #17 are less commonly applied than those under the other wage orders, the remainder of this article focuses on the rules that generally apply under the other wage orders.

 Suitable Seating During Work Activities